 We operate in the US, Canada and internationally.
 The functional currency of the Company is US dollars and a significant number of our transactions are recorded in US dollars and Euros.
-Foreign currency exchange risk arises because the amount of the local currency income, expenses, cash flows, receivables and payables for transactions denominated in foreign currencies may vary due to changes in exchange rates ("transaction exposures") and because the non-US denominated financial statements of the Company's subsidiaries may vary on consolidation into US dollars ("translation exposures").
+Foreign currency exchange risk arises because the amount of the local currency income, expenses, cash flows, receivables and payables for transactions denominated in foreign currencies may vary due to changes in exchange rates and because the non-US denominated financial statements of the Company's subsidiaries may vary on consolidation into US dollars ("translation exposures").

 The most significant translation exposure arises from the Euro currency.
 We are required to revalue the Euro denominated net assets of the European subsidiaries at the end of each period with the foreign currency translation gain or loss recorded in other comprehensive income.
 The company also has currency exposure to the extent to which its foreign currency denominated revenues and expenses are translated at fluctuating exchange rates.
 This affects reported results in our U.S. dollar denominated Consolidated Statements of Loss and our Consolidated Statements of Cash Flows.
-At December 31, 2014 the company did not have any currency hedges in place.
-During January, 2015 the company entered into Euro and Australian dollar average rate forwards which provide a hedge for anticipated quarterly segment profit in 2015 related to its Euro and Australian foreign subsidiaries as well as a forward contract for a specific remittance of 4 million Euros to the US at a fixed exchange rate.
+During January, 2015 the company entered into Euro and Australian dollar average rate forwards which provide a hedge for anticipated quarterly segment profit in 2015 related to its Euro and Australian foreign subsidiaries as well as a forward contract for a specific intercompany remittance of 4 million Euros to the US at a fixed exchange rate.
 Since the financial statements of Muzak, DMX, ICI, Trusonic and Technomedia are denominated in US dollars, and these subsidiaries generate the majority of the Company's total income statement, cash flow statement and balance sheet, the impact associated with translation exposure has been reduced.